 We rely on emergency lighting to guide us to safety in dangerous situations.
 But don’t take for granted that your building’s emergency lights will function properly.
 If you fail to meet emergency light testing requirements, not only are you putting your building occupants at risk, but you are violating life safety codes that are intended to prevent emergency lighting failure.

 Emergency Light Testing Requirements

-Regardless of the size or type of your facility, you are required to perform a 30-second test every month, as well as a 90-minute test every year that involves cutting the power to the facilities emergency lighting units as if you were having an actual emergency.
+Regardless of the size or type of your facility, you are required to perform a 30-second test every month, as well as a 90-minute test every year.
+The testing involves cutting the power to the facilities emergency lighting units as if there were having an actual emergency.

 These testing requirements may sound simple, but they can be a challenge for many facilities to complete.
 Depending on the size of your building and the number of emergency fixtures, testing each one can add up to hours of work.
 Additionally, most emergency fixtures are mounted between 7.5 and 20 feet from the floor, requiring the use of a lift or a ladder.
 This could cause interruptions to normal operations as the testing takes place.

 There are actually several options available when it comes to meeting emergency light testing requirements.
 These three options are all permitted by NFPA 101, a standard life safety code in the United States.